Prologue: Hokkaido Photography Tour Expedition with Blain Harasymiw Photography February 14-25, 2020.

 When the time was right, our group returned to our original lodgings.
 After freshening up, we started the day early with a fresh blanket of beautiful winter wonderland snow, and everyone was well-rested in mind, body, and spirit.
 We concentrated on artful zen-inspired minimalist photography with an emphasis on groves or singular winter trees.
 The hostility of the storm faded and provided us a winter frame to capture photos constructed with zen-inspired simplicity and calm.

-Day 12, Veronica, Martin, and I departed our lodgings an hour before sunrise.
-We made our way to the pacific coastline and I know the perfect place on this shoreline actually, at friends residence, its the perfect spot for a Pacific Coastline Hokkaido sunrise photography opportunity.
-And this morning was an extremely rare sunrise opportunity that occurs only once or twice a year, due to cloud cover and horizon the sunrises in the shape of a heart, in my over 20 years photographing sunrises at this spot I have only seen a heart-shaped sunrise twice before.
+On day 12, Veronica, Martin, and I departed our lodgings an hour before sunrise.
+We made our way to the Pacific coastline for a sunrise photo opportunity.
+In truth, this morning was an extremely rare sunrise opportunity that occurs only once or twice a year; due to cloud cover and horizon, the sunrise is in the shape of a heart; in my over 20 years of photographing sunrises at this spot, I have only seen a heart-shaped sunrise twice before.
 Locals believe this was a sign from the Ainu Kami, the spirit guides of the first nation's people of Japan and the Medicine Buddha smiling upon us.
-After sunrise, I bid my friend farewell till the next week, and we returned to our inland lodgings for hot springs and after a leisurely breakfast and I took about an hour photographing the Shima Enaga, and other birds and wildlife.
-After checkout we drove to Kussharo Airport ate lunch, and said our goodbyes, till next time.
-From the heart my team and I hope you enjoyed your Hokkaido Photo tour workshop in Japan.
+After sunrise, we returned to our inland lodgings for hot springs after a leisurely breakfast.
+We took about an hour to photograph the Shima Enaga and other birds and wildlife.
+After checkout, we drove to Kussharo Airport, ate lunch, and said our goodbyes till the next time.
+From the heart, my team and I hope you enjoyed your Hokkaido Photo tour workshop in Japan.
 Thank you, Namaste, Blain, Manami and Gaku.